 The IP routing table is used to tell the router which remote station (which other router or computer) it should send the data for particular IP addresses or IP address ranges to.
 This type of entry is also known as a "route" since it is used to describe the path of the data packet.
 This procedure is also called "static routing" since you make these entries yourself and they remain unchanged until you either change or delete them yourself.
 Naturally, "dynamic routing" also exists.
 The routers use the routes in this way to exchange data between themselves and continually update it automatically.
-The static routing table can hold up to 256 entries, the dynamic table can hold 128.
-The IP router looks at both tables when the IP RIP is activated.
+The IP router looks at the static and the dynamic routing table when the IP RIP is activated.